Bio for Publication

 Brief Bio (for inclusion in programs, etc.)

-Barry previously served as the Vice President of Technology and Lake Superior Connect e-Campus at Lake Superior College (LSC) in Duluth, MN, where he was the senior administrator in charge of online learning at LSC.
-As Chief Technology Officer of the college, I had primary responsibility for the Computer Services department, Web and Information Services, and the e-Campus known as Lake Superior Connect.
+Dahl previously served as the Vice President of Technology and Lake Superior Connect e-Campus at Lake Superior College (LSC) in Duluth, MN, where he was the senior administrator in charge of online learning.
+As Chief Technology Officer at LSC, he had primary responsibility for the Computer Services department, Web and Information Services, and the e-Campus known as Lake Superior Connect.

 Barry has two accounting degrees from Arizona State University, and served as an accounting faculty member for a total of 17 years, including 11 years of appointments at ASU, Florida Atlantic UniversityUniversity of Minnesota Duluth, and then six years at LSC.

 Barry served on the Board of Directors for the Instructional Technology Council from 2007 to 2011.
-The board concentrates on providing useful services to members schools (over 300) and holding the annual e-Learning conference at different sites around the U.S. He also served a two-year role on the Executive Committee of the Minnesota Online Council serving the first year (’05-06) as Chair-Elect and the second year (’06-07) as Chair.
+The board concentrates on providing useful services to members schools and holding the annual eLearning conference at different sites around the United States.
+He also served a two-year role on the Executive Committee of the Minnesota Online Council serving the first year (’05-06) as Chair-Elect and the second year (’06-07) as Chair.

 Photos?
 Take your pick.
 (You may download your choice of photo size from Flickr set.)